 It is in this form that the hag approaches its victim, usually another beautiful woman in her early 20s.
 The hag spends anywhere from 1 week to 2 months befriending its victim. learning everything it can about her family life, finances, and personal habits.
-Finally, the hag lures the victim to some lonely place, often an old abandoned house with a crypt, and attempts to use its unique form of Appear cessful use of this discipline causes the victim to fall into a deathlike trance.
+Finally, the hag lures the victim to some lonely place, often an old abandoned house with a crypt, and attempts to use its unique form of Appear Dead (Other).
+Successful use of this discipline causes the vic-